Effective Date: June 30, 2023

 Moreover, we strive to provide additional privacy and safety protections for individuals under 18 years of age.
 For example, when users under 18 years of age create an account, their profile and activities are set by default to be viewable by followers only.
 We also may limit how we collect or process the personal information of individuals under 18 years of age.
 For example, you must be at least 16 years of age to upload heart rate data or receive heart rate analysis.

 How We Protect Information

 The Services are operated from the United States.
 If you are located outside of the United States and choose to use the Services or provide information to us, you acknowledge and understand that your information will be transferred, processed and stored in the United States, as it is necessary to provide the Services and perform the Terms of Service.
-United States privacy laws may not be as protective as those in your jurisdiction.

 Retention of Information

 We retain information as long as it is necessary to provide the Services to you and others, subject to any legal obligations to further retain such information.
 Information associated with your account will generally be kept until it is no longer necessary to provide the Services or until your account is deleted or becomes inactive.
 In making these determinations, we consider the amount, nature, and sensitivity of the personal information, the purposes for which the information is processed, whether we can achieve those purposes through other means, and applicable legal requirements.